-it was going to be a blistering hot day.
-We hitched another ride from the village to Terre Vivante early on, with a lovely older couple who confessed they’d never picked up a hitchhiker before.
-They thought I looked ok, though.
+It was going to be a blistering hot day.
+We hitched another ride from the village to Terre Vivante early on, with a lovely older couple who confessed they’d never picked up hitchhikers before.

-The gardens were made all the more impressive by the panoramic snow-capped mountains, which did seem all too far away under the hot sun.
-There were huge crowds of eager punters listening to various talks, taking tours, and punctuating the schedule with icecreams, beers, wine, du café, and a delicious home-made buffet lunch.
+The gardens were made all the more impressive by panoramic snow-capped mountains, which did seem all too far away under the hot sun.
+Huge crowds of eager punters listened to various talks, taking tours, punctuating the schedule with icecreams, beers, wine, du café, and a delicious home-made buffet lunch.

-Terre Vivante turned out to be quite a different model to what we’re creating with Stellar Violets.
-There was no way to visit anymore on a daily basis, it was only open to group bookings.
+Terre Vivante turned out to be a different model to what we’d been envisioning with Stellar Violets to date.
+There was no way to visit anymore on a daily basis: it was only open to group bookings.
 The main revenue seemed to be generated by the publishing arm of the organisation.
 It all provided food for thought.

 Experiencing the beautiful gardens, educational talks and workshops, and the people enjoying it all confirmed our own vision to create a beautiful, inspiring place for people to visit and enjoy.